CaliFlowers/machine-learning-challenge/README.md

 ## Precision-vs-Recall

-Inferential statistics has traditionally used the terms "Type I error" and "Type II error"; but Data Science prefers has its own jaargon and makes use of "Precision" and "Recall"
+Inferential statistics has traditionally used the terms "Type I error" and "Type II error"; but Data Science prefers has its own jaargon and makes use of "Precision" and "Recall".
+Precision reflects theproportion of predictions made by a machine learning model made up of true positives.
+Recall is the prportio of potential positives correctly identified by a machine learning model.
+In short, Precision measures the incdence of Type I errors or incorrect identifications; while Recall measuresmeasures the incidence of Type II errors or incorrect rejections.
+Any machine learning model will be